Questions & Answers

 What is United4Rescue

 United4Rescue is a non-profit, independent association that supports civilian sea rescue in the Mediterranean and helps to save lives.
-With the help of donations, we have already deployed two rescue ships and made several rescue missions possible.
+With the help of donations, we have already deployed four rescue ships and made several rescue missions possible.

 At the same time, United4Rescue is a broad alliance of hundreds of organisations united by the conviction that people should not be left to drown.
 The alliance publicly advocates for sea rescue and safe escape routes and represents four demands.